 Once people experience distress, depression or severe anxiety, living life can seem unbearable.
 Tony's desire and purpose is to help create therapeutic restoration for everyone.
 He helps all clients who seek his services, children, adolescents, adults, or couples, in all walks of life.
 He believes in working together, so clients can begin to appreciate themselves as serene, whole, and safe.
 He has studied a large array of therapeutic techniques, such as Gestalt, Existential, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and many more.
 Together he will help find the right approach for each individual.

 Sara Bruewer, LMSWCare Provider

 I received my Bachelor’s in Psychology from Central Michigan University and my Master’s in Social Work from the University of Michigan.
-Prior to working at Gratiot Psychological Services, I worked for several years at St. Vincent Catholic Charities Children’s Home in Lansing, MI as a residential therapist providing individual, group, and family therapy.
+Prior to working at Michigan Psychological Care, I worked for several years as a residential therapist providing individual, group, and family therapy for young children.
 I have been trained in Trauma-Focused Cognitive Behavioral Therapy model to help further address incidents of trauma in children and adolescents.
 Outside the office, I enjoy spending time with my family and friends.
 I also like to spend time reading, watching movies, painting or drawing, and being outside.